l-juno/learn-webdev/README.md

 ### 21. User list
 - display the list of users on the client screen and make functionality to filter the users based on some characteristic
+  - initially i set it up such that i could only filter one thing at a time.
+After coding this, i realized that this method is ineffective as some people would want to filter many things
+  - therefore, i will change the code to show all things to filter